UDT-ITF/website/source/api/index.md

 | `description` | An _OgrainedPTIONAL_ description of what the coordinate represents. |
 | `levels` | Indicates the number of levels the coordinate allows for dotted multiplet values.
 If it is "1" then only a single numerical value is permitted. |

-For example, a Resource containign a long form prose work might define a "prose" mode as follows.
+For example, a Resource containign a long form prose work might define a "prose" mode comprising sections, blocks, sentences and words as follows.
 ```
 {
   "identifier" : "1E34750D-38DB-4825-A38A-B60A345E591C",